syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/editor-template.md

 {% previewsample "page.domainurl/code-snippet/schedule/editor-window-cs7" %}
 {% endif %}

+## Customizing event header using template
+The event editor window can be customized header by making use of the `editorHeaderTemplate` option.
+Here, the custom window design is built with the required fields using the script template and its type should be of **text/x-template**.

+In this demo, the editor window header is customized based on the appointment subject field which can be achieved by the `editorHeaderTemplate`.

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/schedule/editor-header-cs1/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/editor-header-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/editor-header-cs1" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/schedule/editor-header-cs1/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/editor-header-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/editor-header-cs1" %}
+{% endif %}
+## Customizing event footer using template

+The event editor window can be customized footer by making use of the `editorFooterTemplate` option.
+Here, the custom window design is built with the required fields using the script template and its type should be of **text/x-template**.

+In this demo, the customization of the editor window footer is achieved by using the `editorFooterTemplate`.

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/schedule/editor-footer-cs1/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/editor-footer-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/editor-footer-cs1" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/schedule/editor-footer-cs1/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/editor-footer-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/editor-footer-cs1" %}
+{% endif %}

 ## Customizing event editor using template

 The event editor window can be customized by making use of the `editorTemplate` option.
 Here, the custom window design is built with the required fields using the script template and its type should be of **text/x-template**.